fonttools/fontbakery/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-This pull request addresses the problems described at issue #xxxx
+Relates to issue #X

+(Provide a list of all the noteworthy changes you've done.
+Elaborate on any decisions you had to make, and include links and/or screenshots, if applicable)

-## To Do
+## Checklist
 - [ ] update `CHANGELOG.md`
-- [ ] wait for all checks to pass
+- [ ] wait for the tests to pass
 - [ ] request a review